 Young shrews often form a caravan behind the mother, each carrying the tail of the sibling in front with its mouth.

 The pine marten belongs to the same family as the badger, stoat and otter, and all can be found in the Alps.
 It lives in woodland and forests.

 The pine marten has a dark coat with yellowish underparts and a distinctive yellow throat patch.
 It eats small mammals such as squirrels, birds and their eggs, and berries.

 The eagle owl is the largest species of owl that is found in the mountains of the Alps.
 It can be up to 70 cm (27 inches) in height.
 The eagle owl has distinctive bright orange eyes and tufted ears, and feathered legs.

 The eagle owl generally lives on high rocky ledges and hunts mammals and birds.

 Other species of owl found in Alpine areas include in order of descending size: Tawny Owl, Long-Eared Owl, Barn Owl, Tengmalm's Owl, Little Owl, Scops Owl, and Pygmy Owl.

-Video of a wild Eagle Owl visiting the city - An Eagle Owl ignoring a cheeky Crow!
+Video of a wild eagle owl visiting the city—eagle owl ignoring a cheeky crow!

-I had read that Eagle Owls were good-natured.
-The crow in this video puts that theory to the test as an Eagle Owl rests on a chimney in a city in Hungary.
+I had read that the eagle owl was good-natured.
+The crow in this video puts that theory to the test as an eagle owl rests on a chimney in a city in Hungary.